cyamato/SyslogPro/docs/docco/README.md

   }

   /**
-   * Add a TLS server certificate which can be used to authentacat the server
+   * Add a TLS server certificate which can be used to authenticate the server
    * this syslog client is connecting too.
-This function will valadate the
+This function will validate the
-   * input as a file location straing and add it to an array of certificates
+   * input as a file location string and add it to an array of certificates
    * @private
    * @version 0.0.0
    * @since 0.0.0